 Just last week, I met with a young woman named April who works for a mortgage company.
 April is a skilled loan officer who understands how to guide investors through complex lending processes to help them succeed.
 She is one of those people mentioned above who can open her mouth and let ideas flow effortlessly when someone asks for help.
-Yet, when her company leader asks her to speak to groups of property investors about their services, she is overwhelmed.
+Yet, when her company leader asks her to speak to groups of property investors about their services, she is overwhelmed and overcome with anxiety.

 In our session today, I turned on an iPhone video camera and lights.
 I asked April to speak to me for one minute about her company.
 She could not get through 30 seconds before she froze up and stopped speaking.
 Then, I sat her down and guided her through a 10 minute grounding exercise.
 Afterwards, I asked her to stand up again to speak.
 She rose and walked to the center stage area, saying, “This feels totally different!”
 She spoke for almost two minutes, finding interesting new points to make, able to think through her thoughts and find ways to clarify her points.
 When she stopped speaking, she was ecstatic about what she just did.
 She exclaimed, “I felt so free, I could think and take my time, and I was so comfortable in my body!
 It was amazing!”

 Solving the problem of public speaking fear requires a special approach to public speaking training that has not yet been incorporated into most public speaking courses.
 Most speech teachers are teaching how to organize and deliver a talk, speech or presentation.
 While those are very valuable skills, they are not the solution to public speaking fear.